Chart Color Schemes

 The employment landscape in Walkervale - Avenell Heights shows performance that lags behind national averages across key labour market indicators

-Walkervale - Avenell Heights has a balanced workforce with representation from both white and blue collar jobs.
-Key sectors include essential services, with an unemployment rate of 5.7% as of September 2025.
+Walkervale - Avenell Heights has a balanced workforce with white and blue collar employment.
+Essential services sectors are well represented.
+The unemployment rate was 5.7% in September 2025.

 Frequently Asked Questions - Employment